 Students who have particular interests are encouraged to talk to faculty members about possible topics they would like to have offered; the Mathematics Department attempts to meet the demands for special courses to the extent possible within staffing limits if there is sufficient student interest.
 Students who have particular topics in mind sometimes take reading courses in those areas not covered in the regular curriculum; normally at most one course each term can be a reading course.
 Applications for approval of reading courses are available in 404 West College and must be approved by the staff of the Office of the Dean of the College.

 In addition to undergraduate courses the Mathematics Department usually offers some introductory graduate courses that are accessible to undergraduates with sufficient background.
-Lists of graduate courses with instructors and times are usually posted outside the Common Room during the first week of classes, since graduate courses normally begin about the second week of the term.
-Students interested in taking a graduate course should consult the instructor about the advisability of doing so before registering.
+Lists of graduate courses with instructors and times are usually posted outside the Common Room.
+Students interested in taking a graduate course should consult the instructor first.
 Many graduate course are quite specialized, and are directed towards graduate students and visitors who are working in a particular area.
 They do not provide a broad enough overview of the field to be of interest to most undergraduates.
-Forms for registering to take a graduate course can be found here.
-These forms must be signed by the instructor of the course, the mathematics Departmental Representative or Advisor and your residential college dean, then taken to the Registrar's office, since it is not possible for undergraduates to register for graduate courses on SCORE.
+Forms for registering to take a graduate course can be obtained from the Registrar's web pages.
+These forms must be signed by the instructor of the course, the mathematics Departmental Representative or Advisor and your residential college dean, then taken to the Registrar's office, since it is not possible for undergraduates to register for graduate courses on TigerHub.